joinpursuit/Pursuit-Core-iOS/persistence-animation-autolayout/keyboard-handling/README.md

 Now, all of our views will shift upwards!

-This works well, but what if the content would be cliped and go off the screen to the top?
-We can use a second strategy by embedding our whole view into a *scroll view*.
+This works well, but what if the content would be clipped and go off the screen to the top?
+We can use a second strategy by embedding our entire UI into a *scroll view*.

 # 2. Scroll Views